Elico-Corp/odoo-docker/README.md

 the corresponding user on the host running Docker.
 The mapping is made on the UID, not on the user name.

-For instance, if the user `elico` with UID `1000` exists on the host, when running the Odoo image with the default user, the Odoo process executed by the `odoo` user inside the container will actually be executed by the host user `elico`.
+If the user `elico` with UID `1000` exists on the host, when running the Odoo image with the default user, the Odoo process executed by the `odoo` user inside the container will actually be executed by the host user `elico`.

 **Note:** The users don't have to actually exist on the host for the container to use them.
 Anonymous users with the corresponding UID will be created automatically.

-For instance, if the with UID `999` doesn't exist on the host, when running the PostgreSQL image with the default user, the PostgreSQL process executed by the `postgres` user inside the container will actually be executed by the anonymous host user with UID `999`.
+If the with UID `999` doesn't exist on the host, when running the PostgreSQL image with the default user, the PostgreSQL process executed by the `postgres` user inside the container will actually be executed by the anonymous host user with UID `999`.

 <a name="hum_and_volumes"></a>
 ### Host user mapping and volumes [^][toc]